-Zola is my spirit animal.
+Zola is my soul in animal form.
 Seriously, it’s like my entire existence is wrapped up in chubby animal form.
 We have the same personality quirks, annoying habits, and various stupidities.
 Remember how I had a mysterious mass inside of me?
 Well apparently we also suffer the same health issues because some foreign object decided to take up residence on Zola’s body.
 I took her to the vet and they told me to “ignore it and see what happens.”
 Excuse me?
 This is my favorite medical advice ever.
 In fact, maybe I should be my own doctor because this is the sort of thing I tell myself all the time.

 Unfortunately her mass just kept growing.
 The vet decided it was time to literally cut that shit out.

 The vet also gave me a bag of herbal sedatives to help Zola with her latest bout of crazy.
 I’m not sure where she gets it but she’s decided to develop anxiety and howl at 2AM every night.
 The first night she did this, I felt terrible.
 I went downstairs and told her how much I love her and then left a 90’s playlist going on my iPad.
+It made me think of the CBD rage at the moment and how it helps humans with anxiety, well turns out it’s been cleared as safe to use with pets… See more information here.

 The second night, I threw the covers off, stormed downstairs, and glared into her kennel with eyes of death.
 She looked up at me with bored eyes, like “oh hey, did you need something?”
 I love the shite out of that dog but in that moment I was ready to open the front door and tell her to go find a new family.